 func (consoleLogger) Infof(format string, args …interface{}) {

 // the go-control-plane repo over-utilizes the Info log level causing our xDS logs to become polluted with RPC log statements.
-To supress that we moved their info level to our debug level to reduce the Info level log pollution .This logger is passed into the snapshot cache package as it implements their logger interface
+To suppress that, we moved their Info level to our Debug level to reduce Info level log pollution.
+We pass this logger into the snapshot cache package as it implements their logger interface.

 console.Debug().Printf(format, args…)